Mangal Pandey: The Rising: Cast

+Production

+Aishwarya Rai was initially signed for the role of Jwala.
+However, she was later replaced by Ameesha Patel due to a disagreement with the producers.

+In 2023, Patel revealed that Rani Mukerji initially did not have a lead role in the film and only had a guest appearance.
+Aamir Khan was also romantically paired opposite a British character according to the original script.
+But, during filming, Khan felt that audiences would be able to relate to the film in a stronger manner if he had an onscreen love angle with an Indian character.
+Therefore, Mukerji's role in the film was extended.

 Release

 Box office

 Mangal Pandey: The Rising, had a great start at the box office but was declared average by Box Office India.
 It grossed ₹39.92 crore at the Indian box office and ₹52.57 crore worldwide.

 The film topped the Chennai box office on its opening weekend.

 Critical reception

 Upon release, Mangal Pandey received positive reviews.
-It received a 91% rating from noted critics and was rated "fresh" at Rotten Tomatoes.
-Film critic Taran Adarsh of IndiaFM gave four stars out of five saying it is "A genuine attempt at bringing alive a great hero on celluloid, the film will only bring pride and prestige in the domestic market as well as on the international platform."
+On review aggregator Rotten Tomatoes, 85% of 13 critics gave the film a positive review.
+Taran Adarsh of IndiaFM gave four stars out of five saying it is "A genuine attempt at bringing alive a great hero on celluloid, the film will only bring pride and prestige in the domestic market as well as on the international platform."

 Raja Sen of Rediff panned the film as being about "cleavage and cliche".

 Derek Elley of Variety commented, "This is the classic structure of all the best historical epics, and though the film employs recognizable Bollywood trademarks, helmer [director] Mehta's approach is more "Western" in its rhythms, pacing and avoidance of Asian melodrama.
 Musical set pieces are more integrated into the action, and the focus is kept tightly on the Gordon-Pandey relationship."

 Film scholar Omer Mozaffar of RogerEbert.com commented that this film is a study in imperialism and sensitivity, comparing the issue of the rifle grease to the 1992 Los Angeles riots and the Jyllands-Posten Muhammad cartoons controversy.
 The inciting event that leads to the Rising could have been avoided or quickly rectified.
 However, in the context of the situation, it was a larger issue of unrest due to negligent power brokers.